MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### Stretch cluster creation

-It is recommended to use servers that are domain-joined when creating a stretch cluster.
-There is a network segmentation issue when trying to use workgroup machines for stretch cluster deployment due to WinRM limitations.
+We recommend you use domain-joined servers when you create a stretch cluster.
+Due to WinRM limitations, you can encounter a network segmentation issue when you try to use work group machines while deploying a stretch cluster.

 ### Undo and start over

-When using same machines repeatedly for cluster deployment, cleanup of previous cluster entities is important to get a successful cluster deployment in the same set of machines.
-See the page on [deploying hyper-converged infrastructure](../use/deploy-hyperconverged-infrastructure.md#undo-and-start-over) for instructions on how to clean up your cluster.
+When you use the same machines repeatedly while deploying clusters, you need to regularly clean up that set of machines.
+For more information about how to run cleanup processes on your cluster, see [Deploy hyperconverged infrastructure](../use/deploy-hyperconverged-infrastructure.md#undo-and-start-over).

 ### CredSSP in cluster creation